agriyakhetarpal/scientific-python-specs/spec-0014/index.md

 - The bitness is 32-bit, with 64-bit memory indices left for future iterations of the WebAssembly specification
 - CPython is directly compiled to WASM, specifically, the `wasm32-unknown-emscripten` target triplet, and the Python virtual machine that runs Python programs itself runs inside browsers' WebAssembly virtual machine implementations.
 While the Emscripten compiler toolchain provides JavaScript glue code that integrates with web-based elements in browsers, POSIX standard compliance—while generally high—is implemented differently due to browsers' file system and memory sandboxing features.

 This means that specific modules from the Python standard library are unavailable and have been removed, and there is a lack of support for the `threading` and `multiprocessing` modules.
-Projects relying on parallel programming functionality, for example, using pthreads or OpenMP must adapt their code accordingly.
+Projects relying on parallel programming functionality such as pthreads or OpenMP must adapt their code accordingly.

 For more details, refer to [the Pyodide documentation on "Pyodide Python compatibility"](https://pyodide.org/en/stable/usage/wasm-constraints.html).